Go to EquityTrader Chart section.

 The charts span a longer data range which makes zooming in and out and moving the chart window in time possible.
 In other words, the initial snapshot is only a fraction of the total data loaded.
 You can change the range without having to refresh or request new data.
 This also makes possible the use of a history window, which shows where the current snapshot is with respect to the total data loaded.
 You can resize the current chart snapshot by dragging the left and right borders of the history window and if you drag that window the snapshot will be updated to reflect those changes.

 The latest Adobe Flash Player is required for our Advanced Charts.
 Most browsers have this plugin already installed.
 If not, download for free from the Adobe website.

-To plot an Advanced Chart, select a symbol and click the "Plot" button and the chart reloads displaying the chart with the selected options.
-You may adjust the chart options and indicator selection directly from that window by clicking the "Chart Options" link at the top of the chart.
+To plot an Advanced Chart, select a symbol and click the Plot button and the chart reloads displaying the chart with the selected options.
+You may adjust the chart options and indicator selection by clicking corresponding option tab at the top of the chart.

 The chart data is streamed automatically.
 You may rearrange the position of the charts displayed by dragging and dropping the different charts into the positions you prefer.

 Our charts merge technical analysis with news from news publishers such as Wall Street Journal, MarketWatch.com, TheStreet.com, CNBC, Forbes, Associated Press, Reuters and others.
 You can monitor equity charts and the latest news relating to a specific symbol as it occurs.